 - 2019 and Beyond!
 The Strategic Thinking Beyond Sourcing For Value

 With the rise of digital transformation for procurement, many organizations are stuck being too tactical, leaving little bandwidth to be strategic, and challenged with trying to figure out how to bridge the gap between the two.
-This session took a deeper look into the metrics that are necessary to identify the supply chain value in the future for CPOs.
+This session at the ISM 2019 took a deeper look into the metrics that are necessary to identify the supply chain value in the future for Chief Procurement Officers.
 Understanding that supply management employees account for 1.7% of all other employees within a company, with a shift in innovation being imminent.
 It is important to hire the right talent that is curious and willing to create conversations that will allow organizations to take the first step towards centralizing the organization.

 - Simplify, Digitize and Scale!